kirankhatrihehe/Bank-Account-Simulator/README.md

   - Handles invalid input (shows error if account not found)
   - Integrated into main menu and Bank class

-**AI USES**
- - ChatGPT was used only to clarify ideas and provide guidance.
-I wrote all the actual code and test cases myself.

-**Known Issues**:
-- Input validation is basic (e.g., letters entered instead of numbers may crash)
-- Storage is temporary (all data is in-memory)

 ## How to Build and Run